29 Jun What Conditions are Treated at Urgent Care Centers in San Diego?

 Statistics regarding Urgent Care

 Urgent care is expected to increase by nearly 6% each year through 2018.
-In the U.S., there are around 9,000 urgent care facilities, and each year, these centers provide care to aroundcanstockphoto0017459 160 million people.
+In the U.S., there are around 9,000 urgent care facilities, and each year, these centers provide care to around 160 million people.
 In 2013, there were 5,025 emergency rooms in the U.S., and they treated 136 million people.

 Need for Urgent Care